 Mountain Hardwear has discontinued this hardshell.
-Check out our complete Hardshell Jacket Review to see more current models like the Rab Stretch Neo which is a great value.
+Check out our complete Hardshell Jacket Review to see more current models.

 The below review is of the discontinued Drystein II in case you find a deal out there and would like to know more about this jacket.